gtstudio22000/articles/mulesoft.md

 In MuleSoft's API Manager, a "instance" is a deployed or operating API you've defined.
 Each instance may represent a particular API version or environment (development, testing, production).

-The API Manager lets you configure Anypoint Platform-deployed APIs.
+The API Manager lets us configure Anypoint Platform-deployed APIs.
 This allows:

-- Control Traffic—Throttling, rate limiting, and other policies can limit API calls and who can use them.
+- **Control Traffic—Throttling**, rate limiting, and other policies can limit API calls and who can use them.
-- OAuth 2.0 policies can restrict API access to authorised applications and users.
+- **OAuth 2.0 policies** can restrict API access to authorised applications and users.
-- Monitor and analyse - Anypoint Analytics lets you see how your API is utilised, check for issues, and improve performance.
+- **Monitor and analyse** - Anypoint Analytics lets us see how our API is utilised, check for issues, and improve performance.
-- Apply Policies—You can apply pre-built API policies to conduct typical API management tasks.
-You can also customise policies.
+- **Apply Policies**—We can apply pre-built API policies to conduct typical API management tasks.
+We can also customise policies.
-- Versions and SLAs - Manage API versions and SLAs for consumer applications.
+- **Versions and SLAs** - Manage API versions and SLAs for consumer applications.

 In essence, MuleSoft's API Manager represents a deployment of an API and provides tools to ensure its secure, efficient, and organizationally aligned use.

 # API Manager Instance

 The term "instance" in MuleSoft's API Manager refers to a specific deployment or operational version of an API.

-API Manager lets you manage System, Process, and Experience API settings and configurations.
-API Manager considers each API deployment a "instance".
+- API Manager lets you manage System, Process, and Experience API settings and configurations.
+- API Manager considers each API deployment a "instance".

+Example:

 A System API deployed on the Anypoint Platform counts as one API Manager instance.
 Multiple versions or environments (e.g., dev, test, prod) of the same System API are usually considered separate instances in API Manager.